SandeepGumaste/oneAssure/README.md

 ```

 2. "/find_records" takes in member_csv and age ranges as parameters and returns the insurance data for each age range.
+As there was no data provided for children i.e members below 18 years of age, I've assumed the base price of a child's insurance breakup to be 75% of the first adult member.

 For example: "/find_records?member_csv=2a,1c&age_range=18-24" returns